pzim-devdata/vpn_autoconnect/README.md

 or

-   - Enter the address of the script "VPNautoconnect.sh" (which is `VPN/VPNautoconnect.sh`)  in your favorite startup tool : like "gnome-tweak-tool" for Gnome or other startup applications for other desktop environment : https://winaero.com/blog/manage-startup-apps-linux-mint/
+   - Enter the address of the script "VPNautoconnect.sh" (which is `VPN/VPNautoconnect.sh` in this exemple)  in your favorite startup tool : like "gnome-tweak-tool" for Gnome or other startup applications for other desktop environment : https://winaero.com/blog/manage-startup-apps-linux-mint/

 Reboot an enjoy ! :blush: